O - Miscellaneous

 O-2.
 Academic Performance

 Instructors and students are responsible for maintaining academic standards and integrity in their classes.
 Consequences for academic dishonesty may be imposed by the course instructor.
-Such academic consequences may include but cannot exceed a grade of "F" in the course.
+Such academic consequences may include but cannot exceed a grade of F in the course.
 If the student deems the grade unfair, they may appeal through the appropriate departmental administrator and college dean, and finally to the Academic Hearing Board.

-In addition to the academic consequences, disciplinary penalties for academic dishonesty may include suspension or expulsion and must be handled by the Student Judicial System, which is described in the Student Code of Conduct section of the “Policies & Information of Interest to Students booklet and the Faculty-Staff Handbook.
+In addition to the academic consequences, disciplinary penalties for academic dishonesty may include suspension or expulsion and must be handled by the Student Judicial System, which is described in the Student Code of Conduct section of the “Policies & Information of Interest to Students” booklet and the Faculty-Staff Handbook.

 O-3.
 Application for Graduation

 Degree candidates must submit an Application for Graduation to their college.
 Students should submit applications no later than the semester in which they will be completing their degree requirements.
 If two degrees are to be received concurrently, separate applications must be filed with the dean(s) of the college(s) concerned.
 The graduation fees will be posted on the student’s account once the graduation application has been fully processed (see "Fees and Expenses").
-The deadline for filing Applications for Graduation without a late service charge is the 10th day of the semester in which the student will be graduating.
+The deadline for filing applications for graduation without a late service charge is the 10th day of the semester in which the student will be graduating.

 O-4.
 Commencement

 Formal commencement exercises are held at the close of the fall and spring semesters; however, diplomas are also issued at the close of the summer session to such candidates as have completed their graduation requirements at that time.
 All students who graduate in the summer, fall, or spring are entitled to participate in the commencement exercises.
 Students must indicate on their application for degree whether they intend to participate in the formal commencement exercises so that appropriate arrangements can be made.
-Reservations for caps, gowns, and hoods must be made by the date specified by the registrar.
+Reservations for caps, gowns, and hoods must be made by the date specified by the Registrar's Office.
 Diplomas are ready about six weeks after the end of the academic session in which graduation requirements are completed.

 O-5.
 Limitations on Class Size